AlexanderKosik/kickstart_regex/content/sub.md

 | src="images/test.jpg"   |  src="images/test.jpg"        | **no change**

-At this point our RegEx toolkit is well equiped so we can solve this problem in multiple ways.
-So there is no "single correct solution".
+At this point, our RegEx toolkit is well equipped so we can solve this problem in multiple ways.
+Note that there is no "single correct solution".

 Try to find a solution for this real world scenario.